ungaunga/ihris-documentation/docs/implementer-resources/help-wikitext-examples.rst

 |
 [[Help:Category|Category links]] do not show up in line but instead at page bottom
-''and cause the page to be listed in the category.''
+ *and cause the page to be listed in the category.*

-Add an extra colon to ''link'' to a category in line without causing the page to be listed in the category:
+Add an extra colon to *link*  to a category in line without causing the page to be listed in the category:
 |<pre>
 [[Help:Category|Category links]] do not show up in line but instead at page bottom
-''and cause the page to be listed in the category.''
+ *and cause the page to be listed in the category.*

-Add an extra colon to ''link'' to a category in line without causing the page to be listed in the category:
+Add an extra colon to *link*  to a category in line without causing the page to be listed in the category:
 </pre>
 |-